isatyawanj/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 # Bootstrapping the etcd Cluster

 Kubernetes components are stateless and store cluster state in [etcd](https://github.com/coreos/etcd).
-In this lab you will bootstrap a two node etcd cluster and configure it for high availability and secure remote access.
+In this lab you will bootstrap a three node etcd cluster and configure it for high availability and secure remote access.

 ## Prerequisites

-The commands in this lab must be run on each controller instance: `master-1`, and `master-2`.
+The commands in this lab must be run on each controller instance: `master-1`, `master-2` and `master-3`.
 Login to each of these using an SSH terminal.

 ### Running commands in parallel with tmux